A First-Timer’s Cruise to Antarctica: Insider Tips for the ‘Ultimate Journey’

 Barbara Muckermann will tell you that travel is her biggest passion, and yet Antarctica was absent from her travel resume.

 Understandable, because even for the most adventurous travelers, a trip to the White Continent, the most remote place on Earth, poses challenges.
 A job precludes long and leisurely getaways, and obligations to family and friends, among the complications of a busy life, are ever present.

 In December 2021, she filled that hole in her personal travelogue.
-Muckermann, Silversea’s Chief Commercial Officer, joined the Antarctica Bridge itinerary.
+Muckermann, Silversea’s President and CEO, joined the Antarctica Bridge itinerary.
 This seven-day trip is unique because it offers the same destination immersion experience as the usual 10- to 14-day itineraries but in less time.
 That’s because Antarctica Bridge skips the usual sea-going path across the sometimes-stormy Drake Passage (at least two days from the embarkation point in South America to its first Antarctic stop and two more days back).

 In this candid Q&A, she explains why she embarked on this trip to the White Continent, why she jumped in the frigid waters around Antarctica and how the White Continent changed her perspective – so much so that she’s returning less than a year after her first voyage there to experience Silver Endeavour.